-SASB DISCLOSURES UNITS TOTAL PAGE CODE Percentage of eligible portfolio that (1) has an energy rating and (2) is certified to ENERGY STAR, by property subsector Percentage (%) by floor area 38% 8-9, 46-47 IF-RE- 130a.4 Description of how building energy management considerations are integrated into property investment analysis and operational strategy Through our strategic par InSite we developed the la Program to continuously of through opportunities ider energy monitoring. nSite Optimization drive efficiency 14-15 IF-RE- 130a.5 WATER MANAGEMENT Water withdrawal data coverage as a percentage of (1) total floor area and (2) floor area in regions with High or Extremely High Baseline Water Stress, by property subsector Percentage (%) by floor area (1) 79% 46-47 IF-RE- 140a.1 (1) Total water withdrawn by portfolio area with data coverage and (2) percentage in regions with High or Extremely High Baseline Water Stress, by property sector Thousand cubic meters (m3), Percentage (%) (1) 807,876 m 3 18-19, 46-47 IF-RE- 140a.2 Like-for-like percentage change in water withdrawn for portfolio area with data coverage, by property subsector Percentage (%) -34.2% 19, 46-47 IF-RE- 140a.3 Description of water management risks and discussion of strategies and practices to mitigate those risks Brandywine's ongoing water management best practices include requiring low-flow, high-efficiency water fixtures in all new construction and renovations, utilizing technology and process treatments to reduce water consumption, implementing preventative maintenance programs that optimize and extend the life of chillers, HVAC, and MEP equipment, and leveraging capital investment opportunities for high-efficiency upgrades.
+SASB DISCLOSURES UNITS TOTAL PAGE CODE Percentage of eligible portfolio that (1) has an energy rating and (2) is certified to ENERGY STAR, by property subsector Percentage (%) by floor area 38% 8-9, 46-47 IF-RE- 130a.4 Description of how building energy management considerations are integrated into property investment analysis and operational strategy Through our strategic par InSite we developed the la Program to continuously of through opportunities ider energy monitoring. nSite Optimization drive efficiency 14-15 IF-RE- 130a.5 WATER MANAGEMENT Water withdrawal data coverage as a percentage of (1) total floor area and (2) floor area in regions with High or Extremely High Baseline Water Stress, by property subsector Percentage (%) by floor area (1) 79% 46-47 IF-RE- 140a.1 (1) Total water withdrawn by portfolio area with data coverage and (2) percentage in regions with High or Extremely High Baseline Water Stress, by property sector Thousand cubic meters (m3), Percentage (%) (1) 807,876 m 3 18-19, 46-47 IF-RE- 140a.2 Like-for-like percentage change in water withdrawn for portfolio area with data coverage, by property subsector Percentage (%) -34.2% 19, 46-47 IF-RE- 140a.3 Description of water management risks and discussion of strategies and practices to mitigate those risks Brandywine's ongoing water management best practices include requiring low-flow, high-efficiency water fixtures in all new construction and renovations, utilizing technology and process treatments to reduce water consumption, implementing preventative maintenance programs that optimize and extend the life of chillers, HVAC, and MEP equipment, and leveraging capital investment opportunities for highefficiency upgrades.
 16 IF-RE- 140a.4

 SASB DISCLOSURES UNITS TOTAL PAGE CODE MANAGEMENT OF TENANT SUSTAINABILITY IM PACTS (1) Percentage of new leases that contain a cost recovery clause for resource efficiency-related capital improvements and (2) associated leased floor area, by property subsector Percentage (%) by floo area, Square feet (ft2) r (1) 100% 32 IF-RE- 410a.1 Discussion of approach to measuring, incentivizing, and improving sustainability impacts of tenants Brandywine implements the use of green leasing in 100% of executed leases, conducts semi-annual (or more frequent) surveys, tenant meetings, and informal feedback at any time with Property Management Team, and provides tenant education on sustainability and energy management.
-32 IF-RE- 410a.3 CLIMATE CHANGE ADAPTATION Description of climate change risk exposure analysis, degree of systematic portfolio exposure, and strategies for mitigating risks Brandywine understand two types of risk to the risk and transitional risk.
-Physical risks identified assets from severe stoother natural hazards.
-These physical risks of have incorporated climinate the acquisition due and plan to evaluate the standing investments of years.
-This process will better respond to and and long-term effects of patterns.
-TRANSITION, risks identified include compliance and building as risks of losing tenantrisks of not being preparent of the performance to ensure have robust emergence for each building and of with tenants. portfolio, physical c.
-PHYSICAL RISK: I include impacts to rms, flooding, and To better understand climate change, we ate assessments diligence process e entire portfolio of over the next three I help Brandywine mitigate the short of changing weather AL RISK: Transitional increasing energy ng regulations as well ats and reputational ared.
-To effectively e conduct annual colicy legislation, and proactively mize building compliance.
-We also y response plans 12-13 IF-RE- 450a.2
+32 IF-RE- 410a.3 CLIMATE CHANGE ADAPTATION Description of climate change risk exposure analysis, degree of systematic portfolio exposure, and strategies for mitigating risks Brandywine understands that there are two types of risk to the portfolio, physical risk and transitional risk.
+PHYSICAL RISK: Physical risks identified include impacts to assets from severe storms, flooding, and other natural hazards.
+To better understand these physical risks of climate change, we have incorporated climate assessments into the acquisition due diligence process and plan to evaluate the entire portfolio of standing investments over the next three years.
+This process will help Brandywine better respond to and mitigate the short and long-term effects of changing weather patterns.
+TRANSITIONAL RISK: Transitional risks identified include increasing energy compliance and building regulations as well as risks of losing tenants and reputational risks of not being prepared.
+To effectively monitor these risks, we conduct annual reviews of all energy policy legislation, and we work diligently and proactively to benchmark and optimize building performance to ensure compliance.
+We also have robust emergency response plans for each building and conduct regular drills 12-13 IF-RE- 450a.2